 Heat vs. Knicks Injury Report Today - May 12

-The Miami Heat (44-38) have five players on the injury report in their NBA playoffs second round game 6 against the New York Knicks (47-35) at FTX Arena on Friday, May 12 at 7:30 PM ET.
+The Miami Heat (44-38) are dealing with five players on the injury report as they prepare for Game 6 of the second round of the NBA playoffs against the New York Knicks (47-35) at FTX Arena on Friday, May 12 at 7:30 PM ET.

 Watch Heat vs. Knicks with Fubo!

-The Knicks will try for another victory over the Heat after a 112-103 win in their matchup on Wednesday.
-Jalen Brunson paced the Knicks in the win with 38 points, while Jimmy Butler had 19 in the losing effort for the Heat.
+The Knicks beat the Heat 112-103 on Wednesday when they last played.
+Jalen Brunson's team-high 38 points led the Knicks to the win.
+Jimmy Butler had 19 points for the Heat.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.